mdav2/JuES.jl/README.md

 JuES (pronounced "juice") is a programming environment for writing arbitrary electronic structure and quantum chemical computations in the Julia programming language.
 Julia shows a lot of promise as a language for scientific computing, with many fields writing domain-specific applications in Julia.
 This project is intended to demonstrate some ways of working in this language, and showcase a proposed style of programming for expansion into a complete set of electronic structure programs.

+In the benchmark and test folders, there are some files that act as examples for using the program.

 ## Installing JuES
 These instructions are lifted from [this helpful site](https://tlienart.github.io/pub/julia/dev-pkg.html).
 In addition to the instructions below, there are some dependencies required.
 Please raise an issue if there is any difficulty with dependencies.